dunglas/frankenphp/docs/docker.md

 USER ${USER}
 ```

-Next, set the `SERVER_NAME` environment variable to use an unpriviliegied port.
+Next, set the `SERVER_NAME` environment variable to use an unprivileged port.
 Example: `:8000`

 ## Updates